jacksonherron/Wayfarer/README.md

 -------------------------------------------
 #### What is Wayfarer?

-- Wayfarer is a travel app for global-trotting community of users community to share city-specific tips ("posts" or "logs") about their favorite locations around the world.
+- Wayfarer is a travel app for a global-trotting community of users to share city-specific tips about their favorite locations around the world.

 -----------------------------------------------------------------------------------
 #### User Story